 - The student has not been enrolled in a Louisiana postsecondary education institution, except through a program providing dual secondary and post-secondary education credit; and

 - The student has abandoned all prior domiciles.

 Unless otherwise provided for in this Permanent Memorandum, the campus decision on a student’s residency classification for tuition purposes, made in accord with the policies and regulations set forth herein, shall be fixed for the duration of enrollment.

-This policy may be viewed in its entirety by selecting the link in the left-hand column.
+This policy may be viewed in its entirety by selecting the link below.

-If you would like to apply for Residency classification, please submit the Application for Residency found in the left-hand column.
+If you would like to apply for Residency classification, please submit the Application for Residency found below.